amichlee/stanford_website/index.md

 Stanford, CA 94305-9025, USA<br>

 ## Recent News
-I will be speaking on the panel at the NeurIPS 2020 [Object Representatons for Learning and Reasoning Workshop](https://orlrworkshop.github.io/index.html)
+* I will be speaking on the panel at the NeurIPS 2020 [Object Representatons for Learning and Reasoning Workshop](https://orlrworkshop.github.io/index.html)

-One paper accepted in IROS 2020
+* One paper accepted in IROS 2020

-One paper accepted in ICRA 2020
+* One paper accepted in ICRA 2020

+## Invited Talks

+* NeurIPS 2020 Object Representations for Learning and Reasoning Workshop, Panel Discussion, December 11, 2020

+* NVIDIA GTC 2020, “Deep Dive with Michelle A. Lee, Making Sense of Vision and Touch: Self- Supervised Learning of Multimodal Representations for Contact-Rich Tasks (ICRA),” May 14, 2020

+* National Cheng Kung University Institute of Manufacturing Information and Systems Seminar Talk, “Multimodal Fusion for Robust Learning,” May 7, 2020

+* Stanford Computer Science Faculty Lunch Ph.D.
+Student Presentation, “Making Sense of Vision and Touch: Combining Sensor Modalities for Robust Robot Learning,” March 17, 2020

+* NeurIPS 2019 Workshop on Robot Learning: Control and Interaction in the Real World, “Best Paper Invited Talk: Guided Uncertainty-Aware Policy Optimization,” December 14, 2019

 ## Publications